wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Bug fix: Field Regex was always validating as if required.
 - Bug fix: Atachment file types, and file size labels were not working properly.
 - Bug fix: Field default text was not showing in form.